wojak-frog/fQR-Weave/README.md

 </ul>

  <h3>fQR Generator:</h3>
  Using arweave's blockweave concept, each fQR code represent a data transaction.
-From the generator UI, the user inputs his product's information (in pre-defined fields): string and integers, the output is a `string` .
+From the generator UI, the user inputs his product's information (in pre-defined fields): string and integers, the output is a `string` :

+`let transaction = await arweave.createTransaction( {data: metadata.toString()}, key);`

+`metadata` holds the product's information provided by the user.
+After that, the verified user ID (VID) is attached to the transaction by the `addTag()` method:

+`transaction.addTag(VID);`

+Then the transaction is signed and broadcasted (posted) in the blockchain by the verified wallet.

+in the last step, the QR Code generator transform the transaction ID string into a 2D QR code.